Circom language tutorial with circomlib walkthrough

 The remainder of the templates are small enough to be self-explanatory, or are related to zero knowledge digital signature schemes and computing elliptic curves.

-The motivation for computing elliptic curves inside a zk-circuit is that some zk-friendly hash functions rely on elliptic curves as a core primitive.
+The motivation for computing elliptic curves inside a ZK Circuit is that some ZK-friendly hash functions rely on elliptic curves as a core primitive.

 This is another large topic which we defer to another article.

-Two of the classic yet approachable circuits to study are Tornado Cash and Semaphore.
+Learning Circom from Real World Examples Two of the classic yet approachable circuits to study are Tornado Cash and Semaphore.

 Learn more with RareSkills